The Story of My Wife (film)

-The Story of My Wife (A feleségem története) is a 2021 internationally co-produced romantic drama film written and directed by Ildikó Enyedi, based on the 1942 novel of the same name by Milán Füst.
-It stars Léa Seydoux, Gijs Naber, Louis Garrel, Sergio Rubini and Jasmine Trinca.

-The film tells the story of a sea captain (Gijs Naber) who indifferently chooses a wife and becomes obsessed with her after a while.
+The Story of My Wife (A feleségem története) is a 2021 romantic drama film written and directed by Ildikó Enyedi, based on the 1942 novel of the same name by Milán Füst.
+It stars Léa Seydoux, Gijs Naber, Louis Garrel, Sergio Rubini and Jasmine Trinca, and follows Jakob Störr (Naber), a sea captain who indifferently chooses a wife, but quickly becomes obsessed with her.

-It had its world premiere at the Cannes Film Festival on 14 July 2021.
-It is scheduled to be released in Hungary on 23 September 2021, by Mozinet, and in Germany on 14 October 2021, by Alamode Film, and in France on 12 January 2022, by Pyramide Distribution.
+The film had its world premiere at the main competition of the 2021 Cannes Film Festival on 14 July, where it was nominated for the Palme d'Or.
+It was theatrically released in Hungary by Mozinet on 23 September, in Germany by Alamode Film on 14 October, and in France by Pyramide Distribution on 12 January 2022.
+It received mixed reviews.

-Plot summary
+Premise

 Jakob Störr (Gijs Naber) is a sea captain in charge of freighters.
 After taking ill at sea his cook advises him to take a wife.
 Indifferent to the idea, Jakob informs a friend that he intends to marry and that it makes little difference who his wife is.
 He suggests he will marry the next woman who walks into the café.
 Seeing the beautiful Lizzy (Léa Seydoux) he proposes that they marry the following day and she suggests they wait a week.

 Jakob and Lizzy are married and are initially quite happy with each other.
 Jakob leaves for months at a time and is satisfied to always have Lizzy at home waiting for him.